City–Poly football rivalry: Baltimore's premiere high school rivalry (1910s through 1940s)

 During the 1910s, Polytechnic improved its football program significantly and was the dominant team in the series.
 Between 1910 and 1919, Poly won every game in the series, except the 1912 game when they were bested by City.
 During this decade, Poly shut out City in 1914, 1915, 1916, and 1917.
 Polytechnic's winning streak over City College continued through 1921.
 In 1922, City College beat Polytechnic by a score of 27–0 to end a nine-game losing streak against the Engineers.

-By the 1920s, the City-Poly rivalry the dominant and most heated high school football rivalry in the Baltimore region.
+By the 1920s, the Poly-City rivalry the dominant and most heated high school football rivalry in the Baltimore region.
 One of the most controversial games in the series took place during the 1920s.
 The eligibility of a City College player was challenged prior to the 1926 matchup.
 The Maryland Scholastic Association formed a committee to investigate the matter.
 Following an investigation and a physical altercation involving the player's father, the committee ruled that the player was banned from participating on the team and expelled was expelled from Baltimore City Public Schools.
 Following the ruling, the two teams met at the Baltimore Stadium with 20,000 spectators on hand.
 Polytechnic won the game by a score of 3–0 with a late field goal in the fourth quarter.
 The 1920s concluded with Polytechnic dominated a 20-year stretch in the annual series with City College.

 The City College football program was resurgent in the 1930s.
 Polytechnic dominated the series in the previous two decades, however the Engineers only won two of the 10 games against Collegians between 1930 and 1939.
 In 1934, Harry Lawrence, a Polytechnic graduate and former player, was hired as head football coach at City College.
 Lawrence coached the City College Collegians to several dominate wins over Polytechnic Engineers through the 1930s and into the early-1940s.
-In November 1941, 30,000 spectators attended the City-Poly game, which continues to hold the record of the largest attendance in the series.
+In November 1941, 30,000 spectators attended the Poly-City game, which continues to hold the record of the largest attendance in the series.
 In 1944, the annual series, which had been played on the Saturday following Thanksgiving Day, was moved to Thanksgiving Day afternoon due to a scheduling conflict with the Army–Navy Game.
 The game remained on Thanksgiving Day for nearly 50 years.